 Installing solar panels can save you hundreds of pounds off your electricity bill.
-The really great news is that the rise in global demand has seen solar power technology improve and panel production soar.
-As a result, the price of solar panels has dropped by 80% since 2008.
-Therefore, solar panels are more affordable than ever before.
+The really great news is that the rise in global demand has seen solar power technology improve, panel production soar, and the price of solar panels drop by 80% since 2008.
+So solar panels are more affordable than ever before.

 The further south you live in the UK the stronger the sunlight and the more electricity your panels will produce.
-However, solar works well almost everywhere in the UK.
-Here is a video from Home Energy Scotland explaining how solar panels work!
+But solar works well almost everywhere in the UK.
+Here's a video from Home Energy Scotland explaining how solar panels work:

-Solar panels generate electricity from daylight which is free and therefore cuts your energy bill.
-Electricity is used in your home instead of buying power from your supplier therefore saving around 14p/kWh.
+Solar panels generate electricity from daylight - which is free of course - and therefore cut your energy bill.
+Electricity is produced in your home instead of buying power from your supplier which saves you arounnd 14p/kWh.

 Any clean electricity not consumed in your home is exported to the local grid for other uses.
 This surplus electricity flows through a metre which measures how much clean, renewable electricity was exported from your home.
-You will be paid for each unit (kWh) produced at around 5p/kWh; effectively turning your home into a mini power station.
+You will be paid for each unit (kWh) produced but the amount is unknown as the Government have not announced the solar export guarantee level.

-The payback period is very dependent on how much power you use in your home.
-The more the energy is used at home, the quicker the payback period, which can be as little as seven years but could be considerably higher.
-For more information see How Do I Make Money from Solar Power?
+The more the energy you use at home, the quicker you'll make your money back.
+But the payback period is very dependent on how much power you use in your home: it can be as little as seven years but could take longer.
+For more information see our article: How Do I Make Money from Solar Power?

 The following table provides an overview of the pros and cons of solar power for your home.